openmainframeproject-internship/resources/proposed_projects/moonjit_s390x_support.md

-# Full S390x JIT support for LuaJIT
+# Full S390x JIT support for moonjit

 ## Description
-The [LuaJIT](https://github.com/LuaJIT/LuaJIT) project has been unmaintained for some time and there is a [fork](https://github.com/siddhesh/LuaJIT) that has been incorporating fixes and features, including s390x support.
-S390x interpreter support for LuaJIT is functional and incorporated into Fedora.
+The [moonjit](https://github.com/moonjit/moonjit) project is an active fork of the long unmaintained [LuaJIT](https://github.com/LuaJIT/LuaJIT) project that has been incorporating fixes and features and has s390x support.
+S390x interpreter support for moonjit is incorporated into Fedora and will soon make its way into other Linux distributions.
 However, only a subset of the builtin testsuite runs due to JIT support not being implemented for S390x.

 This project will involve the following tasks: